LinearARD: Linear-Memory Attention Distillation for RoPE Restoration: Methodology

 \subsection{Training Recipe and Parameter Efficiency}

 With the distillation targets and losses defined and the exact linear-memory KL kernel established, the training procedure used to optimize the RoPE-scaled student is described next.
 The goal is to restore short-context behavior while retaining the extended context window enabled by RoPE scaling. \paragraph{Stage 1: Attention distillation.} Distillation is performed on sequences within the teacher's native context range.
-By optimizing Eq.~\ref{eq:overall_loss}, the $Q/Q$, $K/K$, and $V/V$ relation distributions in Eq.~\ref{eq:qkv_relations} are aligned, directly correcting relational distortions introduced by RoPE scaling.
+By optimizing Eq.~\ref{eq:overall_loss} on the final attention layer, the $Q/Q$, $K/K$, and $V/V$ relation distributions in Eq.~\ref{eq:qkv_relations} are aligned, directly correcting relational distortions introduced by RoPE scaling while avoiding the cost of supervising every layer.

 \paragraph{Stage 2: Context adaptation.} After relation distillation, a lightweight CPT stage is optionally run under the scaled RoPE configuration.
 This stage uses the standard language modeling objective to adapt the student to the expanded context window.
 In this setting, Stage~1 already restores short-context behavior, so this optional stage can be kept compute-efficient.